-Thankfully, a pediatric dentist will know how to so your child can maintain good oral health.
+Thankfully, our pediatric dentists know how to so your child can maintain good oral health.
 Plaque is an invisible film of bacteria that sticks to teeth.

 Over time plaque hardens into tartar, which can only be removed by your child’s dentist.

 Removing Dental Plaque from Teeth

 Practice Good Oral Hygiene

 Bacteria love sugar just as much as your child does.
 Not only do the bacteria in your child’s mouth feed on sugar, but they produce acid that weakens tooth enamel.
 In fact, plaque on teeth is one of the leading causes of tooth decay.
 The best way to remove dental plaque at home is for your child to brush their teeth twice a day and floss once daily.

 We understand that children can be resistant to forming new habits, which is why you’ll need to remind your child when it’s time to brush their teeth.
 Some parents find success with brushing their teeth at the same time as their children.
 Brushing teeth removes plaque and decreases your child’s risk of getting a cavity.

 Only a dental professional will be able to remove tartar (hardened plaque) from your child’s smile, which is why it’s important to schedule a teeth cleaning twice a year.
 During your child’s teeth cleaning appointment, a dental hygienist will be able to gently scrape away plaque hiding in between teeth and along the gum line.